 The peace offering teaches many things, but one of its main symbols is fellowship.
-John Ritenbaugh explains that our communion with the Father and the Son obligates us to pursue peace, follow the example of Christ, and be pure.
+Our communion with the Father and the Son obligates us to pursue peace.

-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that the represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.

-The first of the offerings of Leviticus is the burnt offering, a sacrifice that is completely consumed on the altar.
-John Ritenbaugh shows how this type teaches us about Christ's total dedication to God—and how we should emulate it.
+The burnt offering is completely consumed on the altar.
+This type of offering teaches us about Christ's total dedication to God—and how we should emulate it.

-David C. Grabbe: A number of recent articles have brought to light a disturbing new facet of schoolwork at both the high school and college levels. ...
+A number of recent articles have brought to light a disturbing new facet of schoolwork at both the high school and college levels. ...

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.